MSN Degree Admissions

 - Current curriculum vitae (CV): a complete resume with dated work and practice, honors, awards, publications and presentations

-- Copy of course syllabus for prerequisite courses: Statistics and Physical Assessment (if applying to the Family Nurse Practitioner or Nursing Education programs).
+- Copy of course syllabus for prerequisite courses: statistics and physical assessment

 - Official BSN transcript